hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 # Useful Commands

-To access Cortina Shell (needed to check OMCI stuaff and XGSPON status) you can use the following command:
+To access Cortina Shell (needed to check OMCI stuff and XGSPON status) you can use the following command:

 ```sh
 # app-cli